elcajon-dev/repository-stable/newt/DOCS.md

-# Home Assistant Add-on: Advanced Code Server
+# Home Assistant Add-on: Newt

-[Newt](https://github.com/fosrl/newt) is a fully user space WireGuard tunnel client and TCP/UDP proxy, designed to securely expose private resources controlled by Pangolin.
+[Newt](https://github.com/fosrl/newt) is a fully user-space WireGuard tunnel client and TCP/UDP proxy, designed to securely expose private resources controlled by Pangolin.
 By using Newt, you don't need to manage complex WireGuard tunnels and NATing.

-Installing this add-on on your Home Assistant instance enables you to connect your Home Assistant and other local ressources to Pangolin.
+Installing this add-on on your Home Assistant instance enables you to connect your Home Assistant and other local resources to Pangolin.

 ## Installation